muazgh1/TNMT-Retail-Sales-Insights/README.md

 ---
 ## Data Acquisition

-The dataset was acquired as a CSV file and processed using Microsoft Excel for data cleansing, analysis, and visualization purposes.
+The dataset was acquired from one of the leading online learning platform [Utiva](https://utiva.io/) and processed using Microsoft Excel for data cleansing, analysis, and visualization purposes.

 It encompasses four distinct sheets: